Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Benchmarks

 In this Appendix, we analyze the computational cost of generating guesses with \adam.
 Primarily, we test the overhead with respect to standard mangling rules (\ie \textit{Hashcat} \textit{CPU legacy}).

 For the comparison, we produce $10^9$ strings and compute the number of guesses generated per second (\ie $g/s$). \textbf{In the process, we include the time of checking for the guesses in the set of the attacked passwords} (the same methodology is used for each tool and may not be computationally optimal).
 Note that we do not perform any hash function computation in the process.
 We repeat the test $5$ times using \textit{RockYou} as dictionary and \textit{animoto} as attacked-set, whereas we repeat for the rules-sets: \textit{PasswordPro}, \textit{generated} and \textit{generated2}.
 Table~\ref{table:bench} averages the time for each tool.
-The result for the standard mangling rules is reported as average over the three rules-sets.\\ On average, \adam~are just $25\%$ slower than standard mangling rules.
+The result for the standard mangling rules is reported as average over the three rules-sets.
+Additionally, we report the timings for the GAN-based, dynamic attack described in~\cite{imprl}.

+On average, \adam~are just $25\%$ slower than standard mangling rules.
 Considering that the Adaptive mangling rules can reduce the number of guesses up to an order of magnitude, this overhead becomes negligible in practice.
 Moreover, this discrepancy easily fades out when slow hash functions, such as \cite{pkcs,bcrypt,mem_hard}, are considered.